 IEEE 802 notes that the information contained in Recommendation ITU-R M.1450 accurately reflects the frequency bands that are currently used by IEEE 802.11 systems.

-We note that in their recently released Notice of Proposed Rulemaking on 5 GHz, the United States Federal Communications Commission has proposed rules that would permit RLAN use in the 5350-5470 and 5850-5925 MHz spectrum, provided that incumbent systems can be protected from harmful interference.
-Regarding planned use, IEEE 802 notes that IEEE Standard 802.11-2012 (Clause 18, commonly known as 802.11a), (Clause 20, commonly known as 802.11n) and IEEE P802.11ac are all planned for operation in the frequency bands 5350-5470 MHz and 5850-5925 MHz where permitted.
+We note that in their recently released Notice of Proposed Rulemaking on 5 GHz, the United States Federal Communications Commission has proposed rules to permit RLAN use in the 5350-5470 and 5850-5925 MHz spectrum, provided that incumbent systems can be protected from harmful interference.
+Regarding planned use, IEEE 802 notes that IEEE Standard 802.11-2012 (Clause 18, commonly known as 802.11a), (Clause 20, commonly known as 802.11n) and IEEE P802.11ac are all planned for operation in the frequency ranges 5350-5470 MHz and 5850-5925 MHz where permitted.

-These frequency bands are particularly attractive for RLAN use due to the following reasons:
+These frequency ranges are particularly attractive for RLAN use due to the following reasons:

-RLAN devices already operate in spectrum immediately adjacent to the 5350-5470 and 5850-5925 MHz band (i.e.5150-5350 MHz and 5470-5725 MHz).
-Supporting these additional bands would be relatively easy as RF components, antennas and amplifiers, as well as design solutions, already exist for the 5 GHz range and are already embedded in user equipment.
+RLAN devices already operate in parts of the 5 GHz spectrum and supporting additional channels in this suitable frequency range would be relatively easy as RF components, antennas and amplifiers, and design solutions already exist for the 5 GHz range which are already embedded in user equipment.

 Contiguous spectrum would enable a more efficient band plan to be implemented which would increase the number of non-overlapping channels available for RLAN use.
 This is especially important given the wider channel bandwidths utilized by RLANs to provide increased data rates to users.

-3.3 Spectrum Requirements
+3.3 Need for Additional Spectrum

-IEEE 802 has reviewed the liaison statement entitled “Consideration of Spectrum Estimates for terrestrial mobile broadband (excluding IMT) applications”.
-IEEE 802 notes that Recommendation ITU-R M.1450-4 states
+IEEE 802 notes that Recommendation ITU-R M.1450-4 states:

 “Speeds of notebook computers and hand-held computing devices continue to increase.
 Many of these devices are able to provide interactive communications between users on a wired network but sacrifice portability when connected.
 Multimedia applications and services require broadband communications facilities not only for wired terminals but also for portable and personal communications devices.
 Wired local area network standards, i.e. IEEE 802.3ab 1000BASE-T, are able to transport high rate, multimedia applications.
 To maintain portability, future wireless LANs will need to transport higher data rates.”